Use MED to Influence Incoming Traffic Flow

 Reference Information

-The following information might help you if you’re not using netlab to build the lab:
+The following information might help you if you plan to build custom lab infrastructure:

 Lab Wiring